 The bride narrated: ‘We planned the wedding within 2 months, and I did the planning myself with the help of my now-hubby, our parents and close friends.
 The very first thing we did during the wedding planning was to buy our wedding attire’.

-How they found the Wedding Vendors and Suppliers they Hired
+How They Found the Wedding Vendors and Suppliers

 Most of the wedding vendors were people she already knew.
 The couple bought their wedding attire from the Lagos open markets and an Illorin bridal shop.